Header Ads

 Historical context: how geopolitics has shaped markets before

 Financial markets have repeatedly demonstrated vulnerability to geopolitical shocks.
-The Russia-Ukraine conflict that escalated in 2022 disrupted global energy markets, driving oil and gas prices sharply higher and contributing to multi-decade-high inflation in several advanced economies.
+The Russia-Ukraine conflict, which escalated in early 2022, disrupted global energy markets.
+Brent crude surged above $120 per barrel, while natural gas prices in Europe doubled, contributing to multi-decade-high inflation in several advanced economies.

 These episodes established a precedent: geopolitical risks no longer remain isolated political events.